-It’s that time of year again when heaping helpings of corned beef and cabbage are served and streams of stout, cheap green beer and whiskey are flowing—or at least that’s what certain segments of the American population who proclaim to be of honorary Irish descent on March 17 seem to associate with St. Patrick’s Day.
+It’s that time of year again when heaping helpings of corned beef and cabbage are served and streams of stout, cheap green beer and whiskey are flowing.
+At least that’s what those who proclaim to be of honorary Irish descent seem to associate with St. Patrick’s Day.

 Here in the Bay Area, which is home to a healthy Irish-American population, there are bountiful options for celebrating the patron saint of Ireland, who, according to legend, drove the snakes out of the Emerald Isle back in the fifth century.